Converting from an RPM-based Linux distribution to RHEL

 Replace satellite.example.com with the hostname of your Satellite server.

-You must perform the conversion from the latest version of the OS to use the rollback feature in case the conversion fails.
+You must perform the conversion with the latest packages from the minor version of the OS that is supported for conversion to use the rollback feature in case the conversion fails.
 For more information, see Rollback.

 Chapter 3.
 Converting to a RHEL system

-This procedure describes the steps necessary to convert your system from CentOS Linux to Red Hat Enterprise Linux (RHEL).
+This procedure describes the steps necessary to convert your system from CentOS Linux or Oracle Linux to Red Hat Enterprise Linux (RHEL).

 If you are accessing RHEL packages using Red Hat CDN or Satellite through RHSM, there are two methods of registering and subscribing your system during the conversion: